 Valencia is an ideal place to visit regardless of the season.
 Located on the Mediterranean coast of Spain, it has 300 sunny days per year, which might very well be the reason why the Moors – the inhabitants of the region during the Middle Ages – called it a paradise on earth.
+Let’s discuss why Valencia must be in your bucket list.

 Despite being the third largest city in Spain, people often overlook Valencia for no good reason.